-- It should not be administered in children under 12 years of age.
+- It should not be administered to children under 12 years of age.

-- Prolonged use of the drug can cause subsequent subcapsular cataracts, glaucoma, and possible injury to the optic nerves.
+- Prolonged drug use can cause subsequent subcapsular cataracts, glaucoma, and possible injury to the optic nerves.

-- Corticosteroids can raise blood pressure, and therefore the retention of salt and water and the excretion of potassium.
+- Corticosteroids can raise blood pressure and, therefore, the retention of salt and water and potassium excretion.

-- Its treatment must be reduced gradually, the suspension of abrupt form can cause secondary corticosuprenal insufficiency.
+- Its treatment must be reduced gradually; the suspension of the short form can cause secondary corticospinal insufficiency.

-- The use of artridol during pregnancy or in the period of lactation is not recommended.
+- The use of art idols during pregnancy or in the period of lactation is not recommended.

 Interactions with other medications

-It may have interactions with the use of phenobarbital, rifampin, diphenylhydantoin or ephedrine, the use of other nonsteroidal anti-inflammatory drugs, anticoagulants, acetylsalicylic acid, and probenecid.
+It may interact with phenobarbital, rifampin, diphenylhydantoin, ephedrine, other nonsteroidal anti-inflammatory drugs, anticoagulants, acetylsalicylic acid, and probenecid.

-As well as thiazide diuretics, beta-adrenergic blockers and angiotensin-converting enzyme inhibitors, it can produce interactions with the components of artridol.
+As well as thiazide diuretics, beta-adrenergic blockers, and angiotensin-converting enzyme inhibitors, it can produce interactions with the components of art idol.